PagerDuty/developer-docs/docs/tool-libraries/04-Retrieve-Incident-Details.md

 ### How to obtain the data

 To obtain the event data sent through the integration, we'll be retrieving a specific type of log entry called the trigger log entry.
-For this, you will need the ID (a string of alphanumeric characters that starts with `P`) or the number of the incident that the event triggered.
+For this, you will need the ID (a string of alphanumeric characters that starts with `P` or `Q`) or the number of the incident that the event triggered.

 In both cases, we'll be making requests to the log entries API.
 We will need to append the `channels` value to the array-type URL parameter `include[]` when obtaining log entries.
 In other words, the query part of the URL (after `?`) will contain `include[]=channels`, to enable including this feature in the response.